 Nuclear medicine imaging may be used early on in the course of a disease to help decide what treatment is needed and to see if the treatment is working.

-At Medical Center at Augusta University, all of our Nuclear Medicine Technologists are certified with the Nuclear Medicine Technology Certification Board and may also have additional certifications in cardiac nuclear medicine and PET/CT.
+At Augusta University Health, all of our Nuclear Medicine Technologists are certified with the Nuclear Medicine Technology Certification Board and may also have additional certifications in cardiac nuclear medicine and PET/CT.

 This means that our nuclear medicine specialists are experts in this field, with the highest level of skill in the safe and effective performance of nuclear medicine scans.